IFICI Portugal: The NHR Replacement Tax Regime Explained for 2026

 Once you become a Portuguese tax resident, the process is:

-3. Submit the IFICI registration request through the AT's online portal within the applicable deadline (generally before March 31 of the year following your tax residency year)
+- Submit the IFICI registration request through the AT's online portal by January 15 of the year following the year in which you become tax resident, subject to the current AT rules

 Planning the fiscal side of your move from Brazil to Portugal?
 The Brazil to Portugal D7/D8 Visa Guide covers the IFICI registration sequence, the treaty framework for INSS and dividends, and the saída definitiva process you need to complete before leaving Brazil.